department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="po-box">What if my official address is a PO Box?</button>
 <div id="po-box" class="usa-accordion-content">

-You'll need to establish an official place of residence so we can determine your travel pay to the closest VA or VA-authorized health facility that can provide the care you need.
+You'll need to establish an official place of residence.
+This is so we can determine your reimbursement amount based on the distance from your home to the closest VA or VA-authorized health facility that can provide the care you need.
 We may ask you to provide documentation confirming your home address.

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="change-residence">What if I change my residence while receiving VA or VA-approved care (such as during a lengthy hospital stay)?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="change-residence">What if I change my home address while receiving VA or VA-approved care (such as during a lengthy hospital stay)?</button>
 <div id="change-residence" class="usa-accordion-content">

-For your return trip home, we'll reimburse you for the distance (mileage) to your new residence.
-But we won't pay more than the amount that we'd pay from the VA health facility closest to your new residence that could have provided the care you needed.
+We'll reimburse you for your return trip home.
+But we'll only pay up to the amount based on the distance between your new home and the VA health facility closest to your new home that could have provided the care you needed.

-**For example:** If you lived in Baltimore, Maryland, when you entered a VA hospital for care, but then changed your home address to Detroit, Michigan, during your hospital stay, we would reimburse you for travel up to the amount we'd pay for the distance from your new Detroit home to the nearest VA or VA-approved facility that could have provided your care.
+**For example:** If you lived in Baltimore, Maryland, when you entered a VA hospital for care, but then changed your home address to Detroit, Michigan, during your hospital stay, we'd base your reimbursement on the distance from your new Detroit home to the closest VA or VA-approved facility that could have provided your care.

 </div>
 </li>